 What is the food like at camp?

-If you’ve seen our camp video, you might remember that one of our campers described camp food as “surprisingly good.”
-This always gets a good laugh, but it’s also true.
+In one of our earliest camp videos, one of our campers described camp food as “surprisingly good.”
+It always got a good laugh, but it’s also true.
 The food at camp is delicious with the majority of the offerings coming from local and organic sources.

 Shmirat Haguf, Guarding the Body, is one of camp’s core values and as such, we encourage campers to eat to fuel their body and be prepared for a full day of activity.